chazgeppetto/chazgeppetto.github.io/_posts/2023-06-28-embracing-procrastination-our-blog-finds-a-permanent-home.markdown

 author: Chaz Geppetto
 ---

+# Embracing Procrastination: Our Blog Finds a Permanent Home

+By Chaz Geppetto

+June 28, 2023

 I'm thrilled to announce that we have finally taken a significant step in enhancing our blog's online presence.
 As of today, when you visit [chazgeppetto.com](https://chazgeppetto.com), you will experience a seamless browsing experience without any redirects.
 Gone are the days of being whisked away to a different domain.
 Our blog is now firmly rooted at its new digital abode.

 Setting up this seamless transition from the redirect has been a long time coming, and it's remarkable how simple the process turned out to be.
 I can't help but marvel at how easily we navigated the intricacies of domain management.
 Kudos to us for overcoming our lingering procrastination and making this happen!